 Emissions of harmful substances to air

 Emissions of some substances can harm human health, wildlife and biological diversity.
 For example, small particles of toxic metals can travel long distances in the air, be inhaled, or settle on the ground and in water.
-There, they can enter the food web and build up in the tissues of living organisms.
-Exposure to these substances, even in small amounts, can be hazardous to both humans and wildlife.
+From there, the particles can enter the food web and build up in the tissues of living organisms.
+Exposure to these substances, even in small amounts, can be hazardous to both humans and ecosystems.
 Mercury and its compounds, lead, and inorganic cadmium compounds are listed as toxicFootnote 1 substances under the Canadian Environmental Protection Act, 1999.
 The emissions of harmful substances to air indicator reports on mercury, lead and cadmium emissions from human-related activities.

 Summary